eipapa/HCIJ_LaTeX_Template/README.md

 - Format in-text citations and references in APA 7th style

 ## Credit
-Thanks to the original creator of this package, Scott Carter.
+Thanks to the original creator of HCI journal template, Scott Carter.